-How to reduce the risk of skids?
+How to reduce the risk of skidding?

 Common changes in weather that you should watch out for include:

-The very first signs of snowfall
+- The very first signs of snowfall

-A buildup of slush on the road
+- A buildup of slush on the road

-A sudden rainstorm, especially after a long period of low humidity
+- A sudden rainstorm, especially after a long period of low humidity

 This can be a problem for even the most experienced drivers, if they choose to ignore the change in weather and road conditions.
-Sometimes it can take tens of miles or more to get use to new conditions and apply appropriate reactions and techniques.
-In this time, it is important to drive carefully and

 Car tyres have a significant influence on safety so they have to be in a good condition.

-Skidding and your driving technique
+How your driving technique affects skidding

-Rather than stopping abruptly, you should slow the car down gradually.
+- Rather than stopping abruptly, you should slow the car down gradually.
 Preferably, this should be done using motor braking (allowing the car to slow down naturally) as, this way, there will be no need for sudden braking and eventually there will be no slipping.

-If your car does not have ABS (Anti-lock Braking System) you should pulse-brake, as this will help prevent a locked wheel skid.
+- If your car does not have an ABS (Anti-lock Braking System) you should pulse-brake, as this will help prevent a locked wheel skid.
 In an emergency situation, after braking hard at first, you should release the pressure on the brake and bypass an obstacle, or otherwise repeat the operation until the car stops.

-You should refrain from moving the steering wheel suddenly.
+- You should refrain from moving the steering wheel suddenly.

-Likewise you should also change gears gently, to ensure the car doesn’t ‘jerk’ from rapid gear switching.
+- Likewise you should also change gears gently, to ensure the car doesn’t ‘jerk’ from rapid gear switching.

 It is also worth remembering that, in difficult conditions, common sense and your ability, as a driver, to imagine the road conditions are just as vital.